armory3d/armortools/Assets/readme/readme_android.txt

 - Open the .apk with file browser to install it
 - Allow installing from unknown sources

+Controls:
+- Paint with one finger, rotate and scroll with two fingers
+- Support for pen with pressure sensitivity is included
+- Support for mouse and keyboard is included

 This build is only intended for testing and may be sub-par in other areas compared to regular builds.